Entertainment Marketing Major

 The Entertainment Marketing Major teaches students how traditional marketing practices are applied and often rewritten in the world of entertainment through specialized courses and interaction with industry entertainers and entertainment executives.

-Goal 1: Functional Marketing Skills:
+Goal 1: Knowledge of Functional Marketing Skills

 Outcome 1.1: Students will be able to develop and evaluate marketing plans intended to satisfy objectives for the entertainment industry.